david145noone/CompSocAccountManagement/README.md

 Live at https://my.compsoc.ie

-Designed in collaboration with David, Laura and the committee of 2019/20.
+Designed in collaboration with David, Laura, Miquel, Dylan and the committee of 2019/20.